-One of the first step to help you better understand and improve your credit is to get your credit reports.
-Your reports give you a better understanding of what’s going on, and offer you the opportunity to spot mistakes that you may want to dispute.
+One of the first steps to help you better understand and improve your credit is to get your credit reports.
+Your reports give you a better understanding of what’s going on and offer you the opportunity to spot mistakes that you may want to dispute.

 What is a Credit Report

-Your report lists credit accounts such as your mortgages, student loans, car loans, personal loans, and credit card accounts; the balances; and history of payments.
-It also contains major credit activities such as bankruptcy, foreclosures, short sales, collections, and liens.
+The report lists your credit accounts such as your mortgages, student loans, car loans, personal loans, and credit card accounts; along with the balance and payment history for each account.
+It also contains significant credit activities such as hard credit pull, bankruptcy, foreclosures, short sales, collections, and liens.

 Financial institutions, such as lenders and credit card companies, use the information in your credit report as the main reference point when you apply for a loan or a credit card.

-The best and absolutely free way (no credit card needed) to get your credit reports from all three reporting agencies is through AnnualCreditReport.com.
+The best and absolutely free method (no credit card needed) to get your credit reports from all three reporting agencies is through AnnualCreditReport.com.

 To get your report: